List of Hajime no Ippo characters: Others

 Ippo's senpai and Aoki's best friend.
 He is the smooth, collected type and a romantic at heart, but trains as hard as anyone.
-His style incorporates a fast left and faster footwork and is considered by Miyata to have "no weaknesses" yet, it also doesn't have strengths either which creates Kimura's weakness.
+His style incorporates a fast left and faster footwork and is considered by Miyata to have "no weaknesses" yet, it also does not have strengths either which creates Kimura's weakness.
 In the OVA, which was dedicated to Kimura, he is in training for his bid for the Japanese junior lightweight championship against Ryo Mashiba, he developed a devastating vertical combination known as the Dragon Fish Blow, which Kimura learned while watching his pet fish jump up and eat his meal in front of him.
 Another interesting fact is that, out of all the opponents that had fought Ryo Mashiba, Kimura is the only one Ryo had feared during a match.
 In the past, he and Aoki were the toughest high-school thugs around, but now Tatsuya's real job is at his family's flower shop.
-His current record stands at 28 Matches 17-6-5 (W-L-D), with 12 KOs, and the best rank he reach is 3rd in Jr. Lightweight.
+His current record stands at 28 Matches 17–6–5 (W–L–D), with 12 KOs, and the best rank he reach is 3rd in Jr. Lightweight.
 However, this rank was enough for him to get a title match, because the 1st & 2nd resigned from fear of Mashiba.